 Continuous engagement with this course is essential to learning the material.
 Students are expected to keep up with the readings, lectures, and complete assignments as outlined in this document.
+Please note that this is an in-person class; no portion of the class is designated for online instruction, either synchronously or asynchronously.
+I will not be recording the lectures.

-Students who cannot maintain this schedule and expectations due to illness (COVID-19), exposure to COVID-19, care for family members exposed to COVID-19 or other reasons are expected to contact me as soon as possible to arrange for accommodation.
-Students in special situations or those requiring specific, long-term or other accommodation should seek support from appropriate university offices including but not limited to: Student Advocacy, Student Life Disability Services and the Office of Institutional Equity.
+Students who cannot maintain this schedule and expectations due to illness (COVID-19), exposure to COVID-19, care for family members exposed to COVID-19 or other reasons should contact me as soon as possible to talk about their situation.
+Students requiring specific, long-term or other accommodation should seek support from appropriate university offices including but not limited to: Student Advocacy, Student Life Disability Services and the Office of Institutional Equity.